AGenchev/esc32/README.md

 # code taken from esc32, reworked in gelemodxx branches.
-Hardware - included.
+Hardware will be included.
+The main / trunk branch of Bill Nesbitt, I will leave unmodified !!!
 Please, switch to gelemodxx branches if you want to watch my code.
-The main / trunk branch I will leave unmodified !!!
 Automatically exported from code.google.com/p/esc32

 I plan to modify this and reform the project...
 The goal - to compile with FOSS tools completely and to contain all source.